 - 2 cups ½-inch pieces peeled or scrubbed parsnips or carrots

-3. Pour off all but 2 teaspoons of fat from the pan and add the onions.
+- Pour off all but 2 teaspoons of fat from the pan and add the onions.
 Sauté them for 3 minutes, until lightly browned, and add them to the slow cooker.
-In the slow cooker, mix together the barbecue sauce, beef broth, honey and mustard.
-Add the parsnips, browned beef and the cooked onions to the slow cooker and stir to combine.
+Add the barbecue sauce, beef broth, honey and mustard and stir to combine.
+Add the parsnips and browned beef to the slow cooker and stir to combine.

-4. Add the beer to the slow cooker, and cook on low for 6 to 8 hours, until the meat is tender.
+- Pour in the beer, cover, and cook on low for 6 hours, until the meat is tender.
 Serve hot, with noodles.